GabeScott/standard-works-vault/General Conference/2020 October - Tested, Proved, and Polished.md

 # Tested, Proved, and Polished

-*By Henry B. Eyring - Second Counselor in the First Presidency*
+By President Henry B. Eyring - *Second Counselor in the First Presidency*

 *Given in the October session of the 2020 General Conference*

+>*The greatest blessing that will come when we prove ourselves faithful to our covenants during our trials will be a change in our natures.*

 [Link](https://www.churchofjesuschrist.org/study/general-conference/2020/10/51eyring?lang=eng)